Traditional music of Korea: Joseon dynasty

 Joseon periods saw considerable developments of its music during the reign of Sejong which were largely attributable to a musician Park Yeon.
 Park firstly established an independent organ of music and created Korean-style notation including Jeonganbo (en Hangul: 정간보).
 King Sejong himself also composed songs.
 A son of Sejong, Sejo who killed his nephew, Danjong also recorded his score in pitch pipe notation.
 The two kings above are the only rulers whose musical records are now traceable.

 Music and dance enjoyed favorable positions in the court banquets and also within the elite yangban class.
 The feasts hosted by high-rank officers involved several entertainers like clowns and acrobats.
 After the middle of its period, what-so-called middlemen (중인, Jungin) came to play diverse instruments mixing lyric poems and long cyclical songs.

 The process of compiling traditional Korean music continued until the reign of Seongjong with the publication of the first independent musical text Akhakgwebeom.

-Because of two mega-hit wars, the culture of Joseon went through a series of hardships which resulted in the loss of instrumental music and songs in court and also a royal shrine.
+Because of two damaging wars, the culture of Joseon went through a series of hardships which resulted in the loss of instrumental music and songs in court and also a royal shrine.
 The musical situation in the late Joseon can be described as declining contrary to its expansion period.

 Ancestor worship ceremonies called Munmyo jerye and Jongmyo jerye were revived and performed annually, chiefly to commemorate the deaths of Confucian scholars and Korean kings.

 The public enjoyed the genre of pansori, sanjo and namsadang-nori.
 Pansori first emerged as a common culture in the mid-Joseon.
-Although it's hard to grasp exact points of its evolution, the oral tradition of this genre came to be followed by musical experts only to expand its sphere not only to commoners but also to aristocrats.
+Although it is hard to grasp exact points of its evolution, the oral tradition of this genre came to be followed by musical experts only to expand its sphere not only to commoners but also to aristocrats.

 In 1894, Joseon government dispatched ten court musicians to Boston Exposition in the United States to build an independent foundation.